-At UNC, we provide comprehensive medical care for women with a variety of high risk pregnancy conditions
+UNC OB-GYN’s maternal-fetal medicine specialty clinics provide comprehensive medical care for women with a variety of high-risk pregnancy conditions

-We are a Level IV Hospital for both moms and babies.
-Level IV is the highest level of specialty services available.
-This means that UNC has resources to take care of the sickest moms and sickest babies if needed.
-While many moms and babies who are cared for at UNC have uncomplicated deliveries, others do not.
-You can rest assured that we can take care of you and your baby no matter how routine – or un-routine – your care ends up being.
-We work together as a team to make the best care plan to increase the chances of a healthy mom and a healthy baby.
+We are a Level IV Hospital for both moms and babies, proud to offer the highest level of specialty services available.
+N.C.
+Women’s Hospital – which is within the UNC Hospitals campus in Chapel Hill – has world-class resources to take care of the sickest moms and sickest babies.
+While many moms and babies who are cared for at UNC have uncomplicated deliveries, we are prepared for those who do not.
+We care confident that we can care for you and your baby in the most routine and most unexpected moments.
+All of our obstetrical services – from midwifery to maternal-fetal medicine – approach your care as a team to increase the chances of a healthy mom and a healthy baby.

-- babies needing surgery while in utero during pregnancy (in utero fetal surgery) – Dr. Bill Goodnight
+- whose babies need surgery while in utero during pregnancy (in utero fetal surgery) – Dr. Bill Goodnight

 Why focus one of the specialty clinics on preterm birth?

 It’s common.
 In the United States, 1 in 8 babies is born preterm.

 It’s dangerous.
 Preterm babies – ‘preemies’ – are born before their organs and systems have time to be completely mature or become functional.
 Even preemies that receive the best medical care in Newborn Intensive Care Units (NICUs) are at risk for long-term problems that can last a lifetime.
 Preemies that survive are at higher risk of cerebral palsy, developmental delays, behavioral issues, chronic lung disease, deafness and blindness.

 It’s expensive.
 The Institute of Medicine estimates that the combined annual cost of preterm birth in the United States is $26.2 billion, more than $51,000 per infant.